idanatz/OneAdapter/README.md

 ## What's new:
 Version 2.0.0 is out with a brand new Kotlin API!<br/>
+Kotlin is now the first priority of this library and as such comes a full API change, every Module, Hook and State is now created using dedicated DSLs.<br/>
-Check the example below or sample project for reference
+Check the example below or sample project for reference for Kotlin & Java use.

 ## Features:
 - Modular approach for more reusable and testable code